Alchus/scout-stuff/04-First-Class.md

 ```
 9d	Participate in three hours of service through one or more service projects approved by your Scoutmaster.
 The project(s) must not be the same service project(s) used for Tenderfoot requirement 7b and Second Class requirement 8e.
 Explain how your service to others relates to the Scout Law.
 ```
+✅ 6/9/2025

 - Cemetery flags (1.5 hours)
 		- I placed flags at the graves of military veterans for Memorial Day.
-This reflects the Scout virtue of reverence
+This reflects the Scout virtue of reverence.

 - Trash cleanup for Green steps in downtown Chattanooga (1 hour)
 		- I cleaned up trash around downtown Chattanooga to help keep the city clean, and to protect the environment from the impacts of plastic pollution.

+- Blood donation (0.5 hour)
+		- By donating blood, I helped contribute to other people's health, safety, and medical research.

 ##	LEADERSHIP
 ```